cogentcore/core/docs/content/architecture/0-principles.md

 * GUI editor of config opts as a Form has full access to field tag GUI hints, etc.
 * [[types]] can provide access to field comments for full docs for each option, whereas the map implementation requires separate maps of docs and values.

-This is why the [[cli]] configuration and app command management system is based structs, and v2 of core uses "direct styling" functions that directly set values on the `styles.Style` style structs.
+This is why the [[cli]] configuration and app command management system is based on structs, and why Cogent Core uses direct styling functions that directly set values on the [[styles.Style]] structs.

 # Generate instead of `reflect`

-Generated code is faster and cleaner and can be targeted to just what is needed.  `reflect` should be reserved for things like `core.Form` and other such views which need to be truly generic and operate on any kind of type from any package, etc.
+Generated code is faster and cleaner and can be targeted to just what is needed.  `reflect` should be reserved for things like [[core.Form]] and other such widgets which need to be truly generic and operate on any kind of type from any package, etc.

 # Interfaces instead of `reflect`

 Interfaces go hand-in-hand with generated code: the boilerplate code that satisfies the interfaces is auto-generated as needed.

-The prototype here is [[enums]]
+The prototype here is [[enums]].

 # Packages should be small, focused, and minimal

-Find the coherent chunks of functionality and encapsulate them in separate packages, instead of creating sprawling mega-packages like `ki` was before.
+We find the coherent chunks of functionality and encapsulate them in separate packages, instead of creating sprawling mega-packages like `ki` was before.
 Now that we know all the functionality we need, we can think more carefully about how to package it.

 Try to make these packages as independent as possible; don't have them depend on other infrastructure unless absolutely necessary, so that they can be used by anyone in an unencumbered way.

-This is what we look for, in considering whether to import a given package, so it is what we should provide.
+This is what we look for in considering whether to import a given package, so it is what we should provide.

 Examples:
 * [[colors]] pulled out of core